limejuce/cc-creative-guide/docs/things/donator.md

 - Ability to get a laser gun. (/laser)
 - Ability to access the Donator Chat. (/dc)
 - Ability to have particle effects. (/particles)
-- Ability to use WorldEdit. (the almighty wooden axe)
+- Ability to use WorldEdit.
-- 6 additional plot can be obtained. (now you can claim 8 plots)
+- 3 additional plot can be obtained. (now you can claim 6 plots)